 (i) Select one of the following for Generation Resources synchronized to the ERCOT System that best describes the Resource’s status.
 Unless otherwise provided below, these Resource Statuses are to be used for COP and/or Real-Time telemetry purposes, as appropriate.

 (A) ONRUC – On-Line and the hour is a RUC-Committed Hour;

-(B) ONREG – On-Line Resource with Energy Offer Curve providing Regulation Service;

-(C) ON – On-Line Resource with Energy Offer Curve;
+(B) ON – On-Line Resource with Energy Offer Curve;

-(D) ONDSR – On-Line Dynamically Scheduled Resource (DSR);
+(C) ONDSR – On-Line Dynamically Scheduled Resource (DSR);